-I certify that I have audited the financial statements of the Debt Management Office for the year ended 31 March 2019 under the Government Resources and Accounts Act 2000.
-The financial statements comprise: Statements of Comprehensive Net Expenditure, Financial Position, Cash Flows, Changes in Taxpayers' Equity; and the related notes, including the significant accounting policies.
+I certify that I have audited the financial statements of the Debt Management Office for the year ended 31 March 2020 under the Government Resources and Accounts Act 2000.
+The financial statements comprise: the Statements of Comprehensive Net Expenditure, Financial Position, Cash Flows, Changes in Taxpayers' Equity; and the related notes, including the significant accounting policies.
 These financial statements have been prepared under the accounting policies set out within them.
+I have also audited the information in the Accountability Report that is described in that report as having been audited.

-- the financial statements give a true and fair view of the state of the Debt Management Office's affairs as at 31 March 2019 and of the net operating expenditure for the year then ended; and - the financial statements have been properly prepared in accordance with the Government Resources and Accounts Act 2000 and HM Treasury directions issued thereunder.
+- the financial statements give a true and fair view of the state of the Debt Management Office's affairs as at 31 March 2020 and of the net operating expenditure for the year then ended; and - the financial statements have been properly prepared in accordance with the Government Resources and Accounts Act 2000 and HM Treasury directions issued thereunder.